Wendy002/JSL_Portfolio_Piece_NOXNGC450_WFO2401_GroupA_Noxolo-Ngcobo_JSL11/README.md

 #### Challenges Faced

-- **Responsive Design for Smaller Screens**: Deciding between flexbox and grid can be tricky at times, this was challenging but got to understand why sometimes one layout works better than the other given different elements amd structure of each section.
-- **Styling the hero section get-started section**: It was challenging to place the img element next to text content.
-The full width was difficult to style as compared to using  specified max-width.
+- **event listener for the cancel , save and delete button**: the task modal buttons some how were sharing the event listener cause actions done in one task caused other tasks to be duplicated with same data or deleted involuntarily.

 #### Areas for Improvement

-- **Advanced CSS Properties**: The learning doesn't stop, I still want to learn more useful css properties, master applying layouts.
-- **Javascript mastery**: This site still has more room for add ons, like create event listeners for the sign up button that directs you to a user sign up page
+- **Advanced js method**: Leaarning more js methods will improve my coding and problem solving skills
-- **Code Optimization**:  Code refactoring, use semantic html
+- **Code Optimization**:  Code refactoring
-- **Tailwind css darkmode and personalised config file**: Learn more on create accessible webpages that offer dark mode and easy navigation of the pages
+- **Debugging**- Practuse more debubbing with code bases that already exist.

 #### Overall Learning Experience

-  This was a great challenge especially because I threw myself in the deep end and didn't rely on lectures given to us.
+  This was a great challenge , I learnt new methods of debbuging and problem solving.
-  This helped retain most of the content I was consuming.

 #### Resources used & links to slides, video presentation

 ##### Resources:
-- **used AI to assist with bugs and debug my code**-copilot/Meta AI
+- **used AI to assist with bugs and debug my code**-copilot/Meta Ai
+- **Google**-Used stackoverflow and MDN

 ##### Slides, deployed app and Video Presentation
 - **Video presentation**-